A commitment to culture

 Culture is an important part of what makes Kelowna a great city.
 Whether it be watching a summer concert at Waterfront Park, volunteering at the Kelowna Community Theatre or strolling through downtown’s Cultural District, Kelowna is brimming with cultural opportunities for all ages and abilities.
 The quality of our arts, culture and heritage scene enhances how visitors experience our city and makes residents proud to call Kelowna home.

 Our role as a municipal government is not to create culture, but to facilitate and promote culture by providing a vision for our community and adopting strong policies – allowing culture to grow organically by supporting our community’s creative champions.
 It’s through the tireless work of artists, organization leaders, volunteers and audiences that Kelowna can be home to so many high-quality cultural experiences.

-We also operate the Kelowna Community Theatre, which has provided a venue for performances for more than 50 years.
+We also operate the Kelowna Community Theatre, which has provided a venue for performances for 60 years.
 Learn more about the theatre and find upcoming shows on the theatre website.

-In response to the updated 2020-2025 Cultural Plan, Creative Okanagan and a group of like-minded community members (the leadership ensemble) are developing the Central Okanagan Music Strategy to advance the sustainability of the music industry in our community and beyond.
+In response to the updated 2020-2025 Cultural Plan, Creative Okanagan and a group of like-minded community members (the leadership ensemble) have developed the Central Okanagan Music Strategy to advance the sustainability of the music industry in our community and beyond.

 The arts and culture community has a diverse range of needs when it comes to physical space.
 Though there is no one-size-fits-all solution, it’s understood that cultural vitality depends on the availability of spaces for cultural consumption and for production.